 Myth #2: Dark Colors Create a Feeling of Small Spaces

 You've likely heard it (or even said it) so many times: "I like that color, but it will close the room in."
 The fact that dark colors make a room feel smaller is a myth.
-When all design elements come into play -- from furnishings to wall art to the natural elements of light -- the design should be considered as a cohesive look and feel.
-Pieces like this can serve to provide the right type of accent so a darker wall color doesn't evoke a feeling of the space being too small.
+When all design elements come into play -- from furnishings to wall art to the natural elements of light -- the design should be considered a cohesive look and feel.
+Pieces like this can provide the right type of accent, so a darker wall color doesn't evoke a feeling of the space being too small.

 Myth #3: You Can't Mix Metals

-It is common to believe that all materials made of metal have to "match" - for example, if your wall art has silver frames, then your table, lamps, etc. must also have similar silver finishes.
+It is common to believe that all materials made of metal have to "match" - for example, if your wall art has silver frames, then your table, lamps, etc., must also have similar silver finishes.
 We encourage our clients to steer away from trying to keep all metals consistent in a living space.
 Mixing metals, from brushed silvers to polished nickel to classic gold finishes, will add dimension and interest to spaces.